 When you are watching a movie or television show that involves a courtroom scene, such as a trial, almost always is the case that the scene is filmed with a jury looking on with varying levels of interest in the proceedings.
-For this reason, most people imagine that when their family law case goes to court for a trial that it will be a jury trial that will decide their fate.
-The reality of the situation from the perspective of a family law attorney is that not only are you unlikely to go before a judge or jury at all but you are much more likely to have your case heard by a judge rather than a jury.
+For this reason, most people imagine that when their family law case goes to court for a trial, it will be a jury trial that will decide their fate.
+The reality of the situation from the perspective of a family law attorney is that not only are you unlikely to go before a judge or jury at all, but you are much more likely to have your case heard by a judge rather than a jury.

-This is why not only are you unlikely to ever go to a trial in your family law case but you are unlikely to need to request a jury.
+This is why not only are you unlikely to ever go to a trial in your family law case, but you are unlikely to need to request a jury.
 However, you may be involved in circumstances where you and your attorney believe that a jury trial would be preferable to a trial in front of a judge.
-Although a judge would still be part of the trial to rule on the admissibility of evidence and objections made along the way during the trial you would be presenting issues to a jury to decide.
+Although a judge would still be part of the trial to rule on the admissibility of evidence and objections made during the trial, you would be presenting issues to a jury to decide.
 This is what I would like to discuss in today's blog post.
 What are some of the necessary aspects of jury trial consideration for you to make as you approach the beginning of your family law case?